rsanjabi/short-term-rentals-warehouse/README.md

 2. Install the required dependencies with `pip install -r requirements.txt`.
 3. To get Airbnb data run: `python src/listings.py`
 4. You will need to have a Kaggle account and authenticate using an API token.
 For more information read Kaggle's [API documentation](https://www.kaggle.com/docs/api).
-5. To get World Cities Population: `kaggle datasets download -d i2i2i2/cities-of-the-world -p data --unzip`
+5. Place World Cities Population in top level of data/ folder: `kaggle datasets download -d i2i2i2/cities-of-the-world -p data --unzip`
-6. To get World Cities Cost of Living: `kaggle datasets download -d debdutta/cost-of-living-index-by-country -p data/ --unzip`
+6. Place World Cities Cost of Living in top level of data/ folder: `kaggle datasets download -d debdutta/cost-of-living-index-by-country -p data/ --unzip`
 7. You will need a Snowflake account with priveleges.
-You will need to set environment variables for username, password, and account. `export SNOW_USER=<your user name>`, `export SNOW_PASS=<your password>`, `export SNOW_ACCOUNT=<your Snowflake account>`
+Set environment variables for username, password, and account. `export SNOW_USER=<your user name>`, `export SNOW_PASS=<your password>`, `export SNOW_ACCOUNT=<your Snowflake account>`

 ### Data Sources: